Start page

 Part one

 A large detachment of special purpose entered the village of Pechorne on the evening of August 18, 194….
-Rusians were not a rare guest in the village, usually they were called Moscals by people in this locality.
-However Mykhailyk was surprised that the they came so late.
-Usually they arrived in the morning on a Russion "half a dozen" car, in the amount not more than 10-12 persons, but now they were, probably, more than a hundred and they came on foot.
-Dirty, wet from sweat, in faded and laced dress, covered with powder, they, apparently, macerated in the very heat from the very district center.
+Russians were not rare guests in the village, usually, they were called Moscals by people in this locality.
+However, Mykhailyk was surprised that they came so late.
+Usually, they arrived in the morning on a Russian "half a dozen" car, in the amount not more than 10-12 persons, but now they were, probably, more than a hundred and they came on foot.
+Dirty, wet from sweat, in faded and laced dresses, covered with powder, they, were macerated in the very heat from the very district center.
 Where was that "district center", Mykhailyk did not know surely and that's why it seemed to him something terrible.
 From time to time, the Moscals took somebody with them to that mysterious district center, but he never heard that somebody was coming back.
-And Mikhailyk knew that the Muscovites never stayed in the village for night.
+And Mikhailyk knew that the Muscovites never stayed in the village for the night.
 Perhaps they were afraid of these "forest devils", which time was about midnight.
 He often heard about these devils from older children and suspected that devils for some reason do not like the Moscals and try to inflict them all sorts of harm.

-At home, mom and dad did not pay attention to him, and they continued to have some sort of semi-whisper.
+At home, Mom and Dad did not pay attention to him, and they continued to have some sort of semi-whisper.
 Mykhailyk heard only some words: "They stay for a long time… we must warn… surrounded… sit hungry".
-The last words to him were most understandable, because the whole village was hungry recently.
+The last words to him were most understandable because the whole village had been hungry recently.
 Mykhailyk was unclear why his mother did not give him milk at night, although he milked the cow every day.
-Usually at dinner there was only a little piece of bread and a couple of tubers and apples.
+Usually at dinner, there was only a little piece of bread and a couple of tubers and apples.
 But now my mother poured a large puddle of milk and gave him a good slice of loaf of bread.
 Soon after dinner Mykhailyk went to bed and slept so firmly until the morning, having no idea what was going on in the village at night.

-Romko Koropetsky understood the event somewhat better than Mykhailyk, since he was elder for four years and this summer he finished the sixth grade.
-His father was a respectable man in the village, and Romko was proud of his dad, especially when he was reading the sermons in the church on Sundays, and people listened carefully him.
+Romko Koropetsky understood the event somewhat better than Mykhailyk since he was older by four years and this summer he finished the sixth grade.
+His father was a respectable man in the village, and Romko was proud of his dad, especially when he was reading the sermons in the church on Sundays, and people listened carefully to him.
 However, the Mosxalss did not like the father.
-On each visit they took him to a meeting in the village council and his mother quietly prayed for him before the image of Mother of God, so that he would return home.
+On each visit, they took him to a meeting in the village council and his mother quietly prayed for him before the image of Mother of God, so that he would return home.
 Thanks to God my father always returned, but always said that we should prepare for the worst.

 - Open it!

-- Calm, bois! – with playful smile said their commander, an asterisk on the red shoulde-strap – and, approaching the priest, continued:
+- Calm, bois! – with a playful smile said their commander, an asterisk on the red should-strap – and, approaching the priest, continued:

 - Father, prepare.
 And you mother, too, the children prepare!